There’s a few secrets to how to write the perfect wedding speech.

 Dig deep and dig dirty.

 There’re plenty of good etiquette guides online but sound the klaxon, they come with a major warning.
 Etiquette guides can seriously damage your speech.
-They can make you think a speech has to include a long list of thank yous and clichés.
+They can make you think your speech has to include a long list of thank yous and clichés (esp if you follow a traditional groom speech structure which has a list of obligations as long as your arm).
 Resist the urge.

 That said, a marriage gets off to a good start if the groom remembers to thank his new mother in law and it’s important to know the speech traditions before you decide whether to ignore, follow or shake them up.